Ben Nevis Summit

 Ben Nevis summit cairn and trig point partially buried in deep snow

-Looking through observatory ruins window
+Ben Nevis observatory ruins window

 The ruined walls of the 1893 observatory are a prominent feature on the summit and are a particularly unusual feature to exist on any Scottish mountain due to the harsh conditions throughout most of the year.

-A small, emergency shelter sits on top of the observatory tower for the benefit of those caught out unexpectedly by bad weather, however, it should never be relied upon as a 'stop-over point,' indeed, two high-altitude shelters were removed from the Cairngorm plateau after a 1972 tragedy when six teenagers died in the snow after failing to reach them.
+A small, emergency shelter sits on top of the old observatory tower for the benefit of those caught out unexpectedly by bad weather, however, it should never be relied upon as a 'stop-over point,' indeed, two high-altitude shelters were removed from the Cairngorm plateau after a 1972 tragedy when six teenagers died in the snow after failing to reach them.
 The shelter on Ben Nevis' neighbouring summit, Carn Dearg, was removed in 2004 as 'the shelter is often buried in snow in winter and is frequently difficult to locate and enter; valuable time and energy may be spent looking for it in circumstances where it would be better to descend to safety.'

 There are no plans to remove the emergency shelter on the observatory tower.